Barron Trump Is Planning Sleepovers At The White House For His Friends

 Barron Trump is excited about moving into the White House and is already planning sleepovers for his friends there.
-The 11-year-old first son and his mother, Melania Trump, will move from Trump Tower in New York City to Washington, D.C. in June after he finishes school.
+The 11-year-old first son and his mother, Melania Trump, will move from Trump Tower in New York City to Washington, D.C., in June after he finishes school.

 Little has been seen of Barron other than when he attended the inauguration on January 20 and at the White House on March 17 when he joined his parents to fly on Air Force One to Mar-a-Lago in Palm Beach, Florida.